rishikeshnanaware/learning-at-iitjammu/ReadMe.md

 - Clone this repo `git clone https://github.com/sayyedfaixal/learning-at-iitjammu`
 - Create a new file locally in your machine
-- Create a new PR for
+- Create a new PR for merge

 ## Initial setup